Micrurus fulvius: Habitat

 Micrurus fulvius occurs in upland mesophytic and tropical hammocks in Florida, as well as glade land, high pine, scrub oak and live oak hammock, slash pine and wiregrass flatwoods.
 In southern Georgia and Florida, it is found in dry areas with open ground that are bushy but not heavily vegetated.
 It is associated with sandy ridges in Mississippi and sandy creek bottoms in Louisiana.
 M. fulvius prefers sandy soils at a relatively fine scale within scrubby habitats.
-It is rarer in North and South Carolina, but is more typically found there in the scrub oak forests and pitch pine habitats near the coast, as well as the coastal plain of the southeast.
-They prefer costal plains and because of their secretive nature need vegetative debris to hide in.

 Diet

-Micrurus fulvius eats primarily other snakes and attenuate lizards, but it is also known to eat birds, frogs, fish, insects, and as mentioned, other, typically smaller snakes, including other coral snakes.
+Micrurus fulvius eats primarily other snakes and attenuate lizards, but it is also known to eat mammals, birds, frogs, fish, and insects.
 M. fulvius will attack the head of its prey first in order to envenomate it.
-M. fulvius will hold on to the prey until it becomes paralyzed.
-After the prey is paralyzed, the snake will consume it.
+M. fulvius holds on to the prey until it becomes paralyzed, then consumes it.

 Reproduction

-Sexually mature Micrurus fulvius breed from late summer and early autumn to late spring and early summer.
-Then bred females lay eggs in mid-summer.
-Females of M. fulvius are reported to lay three to 12 eggs in June that hatch in September.
+Micrurus fulvius reproduction occurs via internal fertilization through the use of hemipenes.
+Sexually mature adults breed from late summer and early autumn to late spring and early summer, and bred females lay eggs in mid-summer.
+Females are reported to lay between 3 to 12 eggs in June which hatch in September.
 Hatchlings are 18–23 cm in total length (tail included).
 Males mature 11–16 months after hatching while females mature approximately 26 months after hatching.
 Adult females are typically larger than males.
 There has been no recorded incidence of any type of parental care for hatchlings.

 Ecology

 Behavior

 Coral snakes of the genus Micrurus spend most of their time underground (fossoriality) or sheltering under suitable objects, but can be active on the surface during the day in early spring or at other times when rainfall has saturated the ground.
 They appear not to be generally surface active at night.
-Coral snakes are largely diurnal making night sightings rare Males are most active in the late fall or early spring, when they search for mates, and females are most active in late summer and throughout the fall, when they search for prey that will allow them to build energy reserves for the next season's reproductive effort.
+Coral snakes are largely diurnal, making night sightings rare Males are most active in the late fall or early spring, when they search for mates, and females are most active in late summer and throughout the fall, when they search for prey that will allow them to build energy reserves for the next season's reproductive effort.
 Coral snakes will attempt to escape if discovered, and individuals may engage in complex defensive behavior if prevented from doing so.
-This includes hiding the head beneath the body coils, mimicking the head with their tail (for example, crawling backward and striking with the tail), erratic body movements, and death feigning.
+This includes hiding the head beneath the body coils, mimicking the head with their tail by crawling backward and striking with the tail, erratic body movements, and death feigning.
 Other individuals can be touchy, and will readily bite if restrained in any way.